TRADE AND PROFESSIONAL ASSOCIATION ACTIVITIES

 For information about the Competition Bureau’s compliance guidance for trade and professional associations, see: Trade Associations and the Competition Act and Compliance Hub.

-Advertising and Marketing Restrictions
+Members’ Advertising and Marketing

-They can apply where, for example, an association makes false or misleading claims about its own products or those of its members (e.g., in connection with industry-wide marketing conducted by an association).
+First, the criminal and civil misleading advertising provisions of Canada’s Competition Act can be relevant to trade and professional association activities where, for example, an association makes false or misleading claims about its own products or those of its members (e.g., in connection with industry-wide marketing conducted by an association).

 For information about the Competition Bureau’s compliance guidance for trade and professional associations, see: Trade Associations and the Competition Act and Compliance Hub.